ysmood/nobone-sync/readme.md

     port: 8345
     pattern: '**'
     polling_interval: 500

+    # If it is set, data will be encrypted with aes128.
     password: null

     on_change: (type, path, old_path) ->
         # It can also return a promise.
         console.log('Write your custom code here')